-During the program, two mentors will work closely with participants to guide them in developing a media and business plan, launching campaigns and developing strategic services and content.
+During the program, two mentors work closely with participants to guide them in developing a media and business plan, launching campaigns and developing strategic services and content.

 The program will select 16 semi-finalists in the first phase of applications.
 These semi-finalists will complete an assignment and develop a pitch for their media initiative.
 From there, eight finalists will be selected to work closely with a dedicated mentor for ten months.
 Each finalist will undergo a final interview with program mentors to determine their candidacy for the program.